 Solar Panel Payback Calculator

-Enter your state and monthly electric bill to estimate your solar payback period, net system cost after the 30% federal ITC and state incentives, and total 25-year savings.
+Enter your state and monthly electric bill to estimate your solar payback period, net system cost after applicable state incentives (the federal §25D credit expired for 2026 purchases), and total 25-year savings.

 Solar Payback Calculator

-EIA state electricity rates · NREL production factors · 2026 federal ITC + state incentives
+EIA state electricity rates · NREL production factors · 2026 state incentives (federal §25D expired for purchases)

 Incentive stack breakdown